promise-nuggets/promise-nuggets.github.io/src/documents/articles/07-wrapping-callback-functions.html.md

 Promise.promisifyAll(fs);
 ```

-This will generate functions with the Async prefix and add them to the object,
+This will generate functions with the Async suffix and add them to the object,
 i.e. `fs.readFileAsync()`